Optimal approximation for unconstrained non-submodular minimization: Introduction

-Non-submodular \emph{maximization}, under various notions of approximate submodularity, has recently received a lot of attention \cite{Das2011, Sakaue2019, Bian2017a, Kuhnle2018, Horel2016, Singla2016, Hassidim2017, Hassidim2018}.
+Non-submodular \emph{maximization}, under various notions of approximate submodularity, has recently received a lot of attention \cite{Das2011, Elenberg2018, Sakaue2019, Bian2017a, Chen2017, Gatmiry2019, Harshaw2019, Kuhnle2018, Horel2016, Hassidim2018}.
 In contrast, only few studies consider \emph{minimization} of non-submodular set functions.
-Blais et al.\ \cite{Blais2018} show that the cutting plane method of \cite{Lee2015} can be used to approximately minimize noisy submodular functions.
-Other recent works have studied the problem of minimizing the ratio of two set functions, where one \cite{Bai2016,Qian2017} or both \cite{Wang2019} of them are non-submodular.
+Recent works have studied the problem of minimizing the ratio of two set functions, where one \cite{Bai2016,Qian2017} or both \cite{Wang2019} are non-submodular.
 The ratio problem is related to constrained minimization, which does not admit a constant factor approximation even in the submodular case \cite{Svitkina2011}.
 If the objective is approximately \emph{modular}, i.e., it has bounded \emph{curvature}, algorithmic techniques related to those for submodular maximization achieve optimal approximations for constrained minimization \cite{Sviridenko2017,Iyer2013b}.
+Algorithms for minimizing the difference of two submodular functions were proposed in \cite{Iyer2012, kawahara2015}, but no approximation guarantees were provided.